 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

 |Coleman Family Farms||Homepage|

-Wild eggplant is available during the summer months.
+Wild eggplants are available during the summer months.

-Wild eggplant has long been sought after in folk medicine for its healing properties and versatile medicinal uses.
-It is known to have anti-microbial, anti-bacterial and anti-inflammatory properties.
-In India the Wild eggplant is believed to aid in the treatment of gastrointestinal disorders as well as respiratory diseases.
-In Africa the fruit is used in treatment of skin infections and abscesses.
+Wild eggplants have long been sought after in traditional medicine for its healing properties and varied medicinal uses.
+It is known to have anti-microbial, anti-bacterial, and anti-inflammatory properties.
+In India, the Wild eggplant is believed to aid in the treatment of gastrointestinal disorders as well as respiratory diseases.
+In Africa, the fruit is used in the treatment of skin infections and abscesses.
 Wild eggplants are also popular in Jamaica and are believed to provide iron because of their strong bitter taste.